open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 Expressions allow a decision to be made about whether an Invocation should be called.
 The TQL does not force an expression to be used, it only allows the opportunity for the expression to be invoked before invoking the associated Invocation.
 Expressions always evaluate to a boolean value (true or false).

-Expressions can consist of the literal string `where` followed by one or more Conditions (see below).
+Expressions consist of the literal string `where` followed by one or more Booleans (see below).
-Conditions can be joined with the literal strings `and` and `or`.
+Booleans can be joined with the literal strings `and` and `or`.
 Note that `and` expressions have higher precedence than `or`.
 Expressions can be grouped with parentheses to override evaluation precedence.

-### Conditions
+### Booleans

-Conditions can be either:
+Booleans can be either:
 - A literal boolean value (`true` or `false`).
 - A Comparison, made up of a left Value, an operator, and a right Value.
 See [Values](#values) for details on what a Value can be.